PhD in English Candidate

 - AA, English, Pueblo Community College, 2011

-His work has appeared in Xchanges: An Interdisciplinary Journal of Technical Communication, Rhetoric, and Writing Across the Curriculum and TEXT: Journal of Writing and Writing Courses.
-His creative work has appeared in online magazines such as Eclectica, InTravel and Wanderlust-Journal.
-As a committed teacher-scholar, his interests are motivated by anti-racist practices of higher education and writing pedagogies that support and sustain inclusion, equity and social justice.
+His work has appeared in Xchanges: An Interdisciplinary Journal of Technical Communication, Rhetoric, and Writing Across the Curriculum; Writing On the Edge, TEXT: Journal of Writing and Writing Courses; and the upcoming edited collection Self+Culture+Writing: Autoethnography For/As Writing Studies published by Utah State University Press.
+As a committed teacher-scholar, his interests are motivated by anti-racist practices of higher education that support and sustain inclusion, equity and social justice.